OriginProtocol/origin/origin-docs/software/bridge-server.md

 Origin hosts a Bridge Server, but in the true spirit of decentralization, anyone is free to clone our open source code and host their own.

 You can connect to and use our hosted Bridge Server at [bridge.originprotocol.com](https://bridge.originprotocol.com).
-The `develop` branch of this repo is available at [dev.bridge.originprotocol.com](https://dev.bridge.originprotocol.com).
+The `staging` branch of this repo is available at [staging.bridge.originprotocol.com](https://staging.bridge.originprotocol.com) and the `master` branch of this repo is available at [dev.bridge.originprotocol.com](https://dev.bridge.originprotocol.com).

 DApps can connect to the Bridge Server of their choosing to handle tasks like issuing identity attestations and decryptying data that is returned from third-party services like Civic.
 We also need proxies for fetching public data from services like Facebook and Twitter which require authentication keys.